-- Works will not result in any residual visual change, and as such will have no change to the special qualities for which the Cairngorms National Park is designated. - The scheme will be confined within the existing carriageway boundary and as a result will not require any land take or alter any local land uses. - Any impacts to the local landscape during the construction phase will be minor, temporary and not considered significant.
-In addition, no operational impacts are anticipated. - The site compound will be located on made ground.
+- The works will be restricted to the upper layers of the existing A86 carriageway and as such will have no impact to the features for which the Parallel Roads of Lochaber SSSI or Glen Roy and the Parallel Roads of Lochaber GCRS is designated. - The scheme will be confined within the existing carriageway boundary and as a result will not require any land take or alter any local land uses. - The site compound (if required) will be located on made ground.